trailofbits/vast/README.md

 program analysis.
 This approach is beneficial because it remains truthful to the executed program semantics, whether AST or LLVM IR.
-However, these representations come at a cost as they are designed for optimization and code generation.
+However, these representations come at a cost as they are designed for optimization and code generation, rather than for program analysis.

 The Clang AST is unoptimized and too complex for interpretation-based analysis.
-Also, it lacks program features that Clang inserts during LLVM codegen.
-On the other hand, LLVM is often too low-level and hardly relatable to high-level program constructs.
+Also, it lacks program features that Clang inserts during its LLVM code generation process.
+On the other hand, LLVM is often too low-level and hard to relate to high-level program constructs.

-We plan to design a compiler frontend in VAST with program analysis in mind.
-To be specific, VAST will represent the compilation process as a tower of IRs in multiple MLIR dialects.
+VAST is a new compiler front/middle-end designed for program analysis.
+It transforms parsed C and C++ code, in the form of Clang ASTs, into a high-level MLIR dialect.
+The high level dialect is then progressively lowered all the way down to LLVM IR.
+This progression enables VAST to represent the code as a tower of IRs in multiple MLIR dialects.
 The MLIR allows us to capture high-level features from AST and interleave them with low-level dialects.

 ## A Tower of IRs